 In 2011, the Chief Medical Officer announced that National Institute for Health Research would only accept medical schools which have attained a ‘silver’ Athena SWAN award to be shortlisted for research funding.
 This acted as a powerful motivator for engagement with Athena SWAN.
 While a silver award is no longer a criteria for NIHR funding, the Athena SWAN Charter remains an unrivalled evidence base for NIHR applicants to demonstrate commitment to equality, diversity and inclusion.

-Since that time, the Medical Schools Council has acted as a source of assistance for medical schools that are seeking to apply for Athena SWAN awards.
+The MSC provides a source of assistance for medical schools that are seeking to apply for Athena SWAN awards.

 Help with Applications - Frequently Asked Questions

 We want to apply for our first departmental award.
 Should we apply for bronze or silver?

 This depends on the department.
 The self-assessment team should come to a decision based on how much good practice is already in place and on the awards guidance.
 If a department can show evidence of impact of good practice, there is no reason not to go for silver.
 Without clear evidence of such impact, however, the department should apply for bronze.

 Can we request an extension to the deadline?

 There are no extensions.
 The deadline for all submissions is 5.00pm on the last working day of April or November, by which time Athena SWAN needs to have received the letter of endorsement, submission document and action plan by email in PDF format.

 Our department contains academic staff who are not STEMM, for example sociologists, but they are part of our workgroup.
 Should we include these staff?

 If they are part of your department's research or academic staff then they should be included.
 Non-STEMM staff in STEMM departments should be included.
 Unless it is a large department with lots of non-STEMM staff, it is not necessary to separate them.
 For non-STEMM departments or units within a STEMM faculty, if they are included in the data then they should be separated where possible.